PROJECT CAPITAL ONE CORPORATE OFFICE, TORONTO, ON

 BUILT BY EVENTSCAPE JUNE, 2018

-Located in downtown Toronto and spread over 5 floors, the new Capital One Headquarters was designed by IBI Group.
+Located in downtown Toronto and spread over 5 floors, the new Capital One Corporate Office was designed by IBI Group.
 Eventscape was contracted to engineer, fabricate and install vibrant feature elements in the collaboration corridors on each floor.
 Incorporating wood, metal, plastic, solid surface, upholstery, lighting and branding, each floor is unique and provides multiple areas for both informal meetings and secluded work areas with comfortable seating.
 As there were multiple elements and all installs happening concurrently, Eventscape provided 3 separate installation crews to meet the completion deadline.